Olexandr43/PvZ-JS-2.0/README.md

 *   **Twin Sunflower (🌻🌻):** Costs 150 sun.
 An upgrade plant that must be planted on an existing Sunflower.
 It produces 100 sun at a time, doubling the normal rate.
 *   **Wall-nut (🥥):** Costs 50 sun.
 A defensive plant with high health (24) that blocks zombies.
 *   **Winter Melon (🥶):** Costs 200 sun.
 An upgrade for the Melon-pult.
 Its projectiles deal heavy damage and freeze all zombies in the splash zone.
+*   **Magnet-shroom (🧲):** Costs 100 sun.
+Periodically removes metal objects from zombies in a 3x3 area, such as helmets, buckets, and vehicles, significantly weakening armored enemies.
+Sleeps during the day.
+*   **Gold Leaf (🍁):** Costs 50 sun.
+Transforms the tile it's planted on into a permanent Golden Tile, which produces sun over time.
+The plant disappears after creating the tile, but the tile remains and continues generating resources.
+*   **Blockoli (🥦):** Costs 150 sun.
+A defensive plant that periodically stuns all zombies in a 3-row tall, 2-3 column wide area in front of it.
+Acts as a defensive wall while its stunning ability recharges.
+*   **Aloe (🌳):** Costs 75 sun.
+A support plant that heals the plant directly to its right at regular intervals, restoring damaged plants to full health over time.
+*   **Lightning Reed (📡):** Costs 125 sun.
+Attacks up to 3 zombies at once with chain lightning, prioritizing the closest targets in any lane.
+Effective against groups of enemies.
+*   **Laser Bean (👽):** Costs 200 sun.
+Fires a continuous laser beam that pierces through all zombies in its lane, dealing damage to every zombie it hits.
 ---

 ### New Zombies Added